The Best and Worst Foods for Your Teeth, Whether You Have Braces or Not

 In addition to paying closer attention to your diet, good oral hygiene like brushing and flossing is always the best way to prevent tooth decay whether you have braces or not.

-For more information about taking care of your teeth before, during, or after an orthodontic treatment like braces, contact orthodontist Dr. Frost in Creve Coeur either online or by calling (314) 567-1888.
+For more information about taking care of your teeth before, during, or after an orthodontic treatment like braces, contact orthodontist Dr. Frost either online or by calling (314) 567-1888.
+We look forward to assisting you with braces in Creve Coeur.